ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/parameterisation.md

 ## Using non-default values for constants

 If you want to use a non-default value for a constant this can be accomplished using the configuration system.
-The configuration for each specific model contains a `constants` section.
+The configuration for specific models contains a `constants` section.
 Within this section each constants are grouped based on the name of the data class they belong to.
 An example of this can be seen below: